Alexandros250/Screen-Time-Reminder/Screen Time Reminder/README.md

 # ⏰ Screen Time Reminder - Stay Productive - Chrome Extension

+🏪 The extension is now available in the Chrome Web Store.
+Please leave it a 👍: https://chromewebstore.google.com/detail/screen-time-reminder/colakcadhnhdlnhdadpgngdfmlhchjbe

 This Chrome extension helps users stay focused by sending periodic productivity reminders.
 Every 30 minute, it displays a dynamic notification showing how much time has passed.

 ## ✨ Features